Knowing Our Numbers for Class 6

 a.
 Divisibility by 1:

-→ Every integer is divisible by 1.
+→ Every number is divisible by 1.
 In other words, any whole number can be divided by 1 without leaving a remainder.
 This is because when you divide any number by 1, the result is the same number itself.

 Example: 98763 is divisible by 1.